 How long does it take to work?

-Glycolic and salicylic acid are two ingredients commonly used in both in-office and over-the-counter acne treatments.
-There are a few key differences between the two:
+Glycolic and salicylic acid are two agents commonly used in OTC and professional treatments.

 Does it work on acne scars?